pcapriotti/optparse-applicative/README.md

 ```

 A value of type `Parser a` represents a specification for a set of options,
-which, if parsed correctly, will yield a value of type `a`.
+which will yield a value of type `a` when the command line arguments are
+successfully parsed.

 If you are familiar with parser combinator libraries like [parsec],
 [attoparsec], or the json parser [aeson] you will feel right at home with
 optparse-applicative.

-If not, don't worry: all you really need to learn are a few basic parsers, how
+If not, don't worry!
+All you really need to learn are a few basic parsers, how
 to compose them as instances of `Applicative` and `Alternative`.

 ## Quick Start